skr-crypto/ng-translate-t/README.md

 ### `t` directive
 Used to replace the contents (`innerHTML`) of an element with translated strings.

+If the element has children, their attributes are replaced with a `ref="1"` count (in depth-first order), in order to preserve translation hashes when e.g. style attributes change.

 Attributes:
 * `[t-[param]]`: `string`.
 Any attribute starting with `t-` will become a `params` key (camelCased), with the value read from `$scope` under the corresponding key.